Skip to content

 List expenses in your treasury forecast

-As with your collections, you must then list all your expenditures, i.e. all expenses incurred by the business.
-It includes:
+As with your collections, you should then list all your disbursements, i.e. all expenses incurred by the company.
+The salaries of your employees

 • Your taxes